rust-lang/rust/text/0000-c-str-deref.md

 # Alternatives

+`CStr` could be made a newtype on DST `[libc::c_char]`, allowing no-cost slices.
+It's not clear if this is useful, and the need to calculate length up front might prevent some optimized uses possible with the 'thin' reference.

 The users of Rust can turn to third-party libraries for better convenience and safety when working with C strings.
 This can result in proliferation of incompatible helper types in public APIs until a dominant de-facto solution